Trifused/2ddriving/README.md

 Live here: https://2dziz.com

-I tried a 3d driving demo from fram sythesi on google maps, this was fun but to bulky, so this projecect will simplify this into a fun app for driving and racing.
+I tried a 3d driving demo from frame sythesis on google maps, this was fun but I had some Ideas, so this projecect will simplify this into a fun app for driving and racing.

+More Speed
+Off road detection (buidings, water, ramps,....) lock in road races tracks muli-player

 https://framesynthesis.com/drivingsimulator/maps/